molily/molily.de/_posts/2020-11-21-testing-angular.md

 These methods return element Chainers.

-Then we rewrite the end-to-end test to use the page object methods.
+Next, we rewrite the end-to-end test to use the page object methods.

 ```typescript
 import { FlickrSearch } from '../pages/flickr-search.page';